M-o-a-T/moat-kv/docs/source/command_line.rst

    This value is also affected by ``--eval``.

-.. program:: moat.kv client data delete
+.. program:: moat kv data delete

 Delete the value at some MoaT-KV position.